davidhenty/cafbench/README.md

 Installation
 ------------

-o Unpack the tar file.
+* Unpack the tar file.

-o Select the required benchmarks by editing "cafparams.f90".
+* Select the required benchmarks by editing "cafparams.f90".

-o Compile using "make".
+* Compile using "make".

 The supplied Makefile is configured for the Cray compiler - you will have to set "FC", "FFLAGS".
 "LDFLAGS" and "LIBS" appropriately for a